man

 DESCRIPTION

-icewm is a window manager for the X11 window system.
-It aims to be small, fast and familiar to new users.
+icewm is a small and fast window manager for the X11 window system.
+It is best started by icewm-session(1), which also starts icewmbg(1).

-icewm is called a re-parenting window manager, because it draws small frames around application windows.
-By dragging this frame with the mouse, windows are resized or moved.
+icewm is called re-parenting, because it draws frames around application windows.
+Drag this frame with the mouse, to move or resize a window.

 Because windows may overlap, icewm is also a stacking window manager.
 Many windows may exist, some hidden behind others.